igloo-project/igloo-doc/source/release-notes/migration/maven-revision.md

 * For each listed file: remove `<distributionManagement>...</distributionManagement>`
 * For each listed file: remove any item that can be inherited from root pom

-For each `-app` module affected: create a root file `spring-app.profile` with following content:
+For each `-app` module affected: create a file `spring-app.profile` in pom folder with following content:

 ```text
 This file triggers spring-app profile from plugins-spring (see pom parents)